elkcityhazard/andrew-mccall-hugo/content/blog/2024/07/why-i-dont-recommend-getflywheel-or-wpengine-for-most-wordpress-hosting.md

 Flywheel doesn't let you add anything to the system services or crontab.
 To achieve this using their service, you have to pay $5 USD per website to have your plugins set to update server side.

 On 25 sites, that adds up very quickly each month.
 A better solution is to easily log in to your server and set up a crontab or system service.

+## Automatic Plugins Rollbacks can be annoying

+- Recently, a plugin was not getting the minimum required PHP version.
+  Instead of updating all of the plugins it could, it reverted them all.
+  This is really annoying.
+We don't always have time to upgrade PHP and check the site thoroughly.
+A better behavior would be to continue upgrading the ones that it can and send an email.
+Instead, you do get an email, but none of the updates move forward.

+  If you aren't able to update the php version quickly and check your theme, this means either having to SSH into the server to run `wp plugin update --all` or using the WordPress admin dashboard to do these manually.

 ## Large Sites Cause Syncing Issues